-At its heart, India is a tyrannical feudal system pretending to be a democracy.
+At its heart, India is a feudal tyranny pretending to be a democracy.
 Responsible Rajas have been replaced by irresponsible politicians and bureaucrats, whose purpose appears to be rooted in satisfying their greed, lust and thirst for power.
 To ensure that they succeed in their aims, the whole of the government machine has been compromised to such an extent that in my opinion it is impossible to rectify without total collapse or revolution.
 Western nations got rid of their feudal systems centuries ago, but somehow it still thrives in its most extreme form in India.

 The caste system which has been the basis of Indian society for countless thousands of years, has also been corrupted, but this time by the prejudicial attitudes of each caste towards the others.
 Mutual respect has been replaced by pompous arrogance based upon an assumed superiority, which in fact does not exist.
 The truth is that each caste is dependent upon the others for its survival and everyone benefits when mutual respect and cooperation are the norm.

 The whole world works on some version of a caste/class system and always has.
 Any effort to equalise everyone only results in failure and conflict as history has shown only too well and Communism in any of its forms is a perfect example of this failure.